TechFitU/ABank/README.md

 If you needed to install virtualenv (http://flask.pocoo.org/docs/1.0/installation/#install-virtualenv) because you are on an older version of Python, use the following command instead:

+On Linux, virtualenv is provided by your package manager:

+   - Debian, Ubuntu

+    sudo apt-get install python-virtualenv

+   - CentOS, Fedora

+    sudo yum install python-virtualenv

+   - Arch

+    sudo pacman -S python-virtualenv
     virtualenv venv --python=/route/to/python

-On Windows:
+   - If you are on Mac OS X or Windows, download get-pip.py, then:

+    sudo python2 Downloads/get-pip.py
+    sudo python2 -m pip install virtualenv

+-   On Windows, as an administrator:

+    \Python27\python.exe Downloads\get-pip.py
+    \Python27\python.exe -m pip install virtualenv

+On Windows create the virtual environment by executing:

     C:\Python27\Scripts\virtualenv.exe venv

-3. Activate it by running:
+#### Activate environment by running:

     $ . my_env/bin/activate

 On Windows CMD prompt:

     > venv\Scripts\activate.bat

-Install all dependencies.
+#### Install all dependencies
 If you need to keep requirements.txt updated then run:

     pip install -r requirements.txt
+    pip freeze > requirements.txt

 ## Run